-The parade begins most years at 11 am on Church Street which runs parallel to Glover Road, the town’s main street located just a few blocks from the Fort Langley National Historic Site.
+In years when a live event is possible, the parade begins at 11 am on Church Street.
+The street runs parallel to Glover Road, the town’s main street located just a few blocks from the Fort Langley National Historic Site.

-The procession then goes along Mavis Avenue in the direction of the town and away from the fort, and then south along Glover, west on 88th Avenue, north on Trattle, and then east on St. Andrews Avenue before finishing at the Fort Langley Community Park where the May Day in the Park community event then takes place.
+Processions then go along Mavis Avenue in the direction of the town and away from the fort, and then south along Glover, west on 88th Avenue, north on Trattle, and then east on St. Andrews Avenue.
+The parade finishes at the Fort Langley Community Park where the May Day in the Park community event then takes place.

-Best places to watch the parade are in the heart of the town along Mavis Street between Church Street and Glover Road, or anywhere along Glover, especially between Mavis and a few blocks passed the cemetery.
+Some of the best places to watch the parade are in the heart of the town along Mavis Street between Church Street and Glover Road, or anywhere along Glover, especially between Mavis and a few blocks past the cemetery.

-Near the cemetery and just passed it on Glover there are trees with considerable foliage, so an especially good area if there’s a chance of rain and you don’t have an umbrella.
+Near the cemetery and just past it on Glover there are trees with considerable foliage, so an especially good area if there’s a chance of rain and you don’t have an umbrella.

 At the parade expect some entries giving out free candy, a few marching bands and community-group trucks and floats.
-There are also the Fort Langley May Day Queen and runner-up contestants, local politicians waving from their cars, numerous classic and antique vehicles, and more tractors and heritage farm equipment than almost any other Lower Mainland parade.
+There are also the Fort Langley May Day Queen and runner-up contestants, local politicians waving from their cars and numerous classic and antique vehicles.
+There are more tractors and heritage farm equipment than almost any other Lower Mainland parade.

 From start to finish, the parade most years lasts for about 80 minutes.